purnachand99/mybank/README.md

 After you run this appication, you can see all operations of the **Rest API** acessing [here](http://localhost:8080/swagger-ui.html)

+You can also access the Rest API using Postman with this [import file](https://github.com/rodrigovsilva/mybank/blob/master/docs/MyBank.postman_collection.json)

 _Obs.: I used Swagger2 for Rest API documentation_

 ## Running in Development (with LiveReload)